 ‘I am very pleased indeed.
 It is perfect… how well you caught the colour and detail.’
 (Andrew, Edinburgh)

-Catching a likeness: trained as an art historian specialising in English vernacular architecture, Liz has a real eye for the quirks and details that count to help her capture a real tangible likeness of each subject.
-She made her first one-off house portrait 30 years ago this year, in 1986, and many of these miniatures have become treasured heirlooms now.
-As well as many hundreds of individual house portraits, Liz has made architectural studies as formal presentations for public organisations like the National Trust and museums, hospitals, schools, theatres and societies.
-Her work has featured in national publications including The Times, The Guardian, Country Living, Time Out, Crafts, and Ceramic Review, Anglia TV and BBC Radio.
+Catching a likeness: trained as an art historian specialising in English vernacular architecture, Liz has an eye for the quirks and details that count, to help her capture a real tangible likeness of each subject.
+She made her first one-off house portrait 30-odd years ago in 1986, and many of these miniatures have become treasured heirlooms now.
+As well as hundreds of individual house portraits, Liz has made architectural studies as formal presentations for public organisations like the National Trust and museums, hospitals, schools, theatres and societies.
+Her work has featured in national publications including Country Life, The Times, The Guardian, Country Living, Time Out, Crafts, and Ceramic Review, Anglia TV and BBC Radio.

 ‘If, after months of toil and rubble, you’ve finally finished restoring your house, you could celebrate by commissioning a replica of the result.
 Liz Mathews’ ceramic reliefs are hand-built in terracotta or stoneware to reflect the building’s brick or stonework, and duplicate every detail down to the name plaque or roses round the door.’
 (Country Living, 1993)

 These small unique artworks are surprisingly affordable: each portrait is a signed original.
 Usually measuring around 20cm x 10cm high, they have an integral hanger, or will stand comfortably on shelf or mantelpiece, or on a plate-stand.
 As well as a studio potter, Liz is also a lettering artist, and can letter an inscription on the flat back of the portrait – name and date, commemorating the occasion of the commission.
 Prices start at £500.

 Architectural drawings are an intrinsic part of the process of making house portraits in clay – so Liz also draws detailed architectural portraits to commission.
 Working in graphite on beautiful handmade paper, and sometimes including lettered elements, Liz draws with the same meticulous accuracy and attention to detail.
 An original signed artwork from £300 for a drawing on A4 paper, or £400 for a drawing on A3 paper.

 For images of house portraits and commissions, please see Gallery